maticzav/graphql-middleware/README.md

 ### How does GraphQL Middleware compare to `directives`?

 GraphQL Middleware and `directives` tackle the same problem in a completely different way.
 GraphQL Middleware allows you to implement all your middleware logic in your code, whereas directives encourage you to mix schema with your functionality.
+However, they are also not mutually exclusive; one can have middleware that applies to all resolvers by default, but override settings with directives.

 ### Should I modify the context using GraphQL Middleware?

 GraphQL Middleware allows you to modify the context of your resolvers, but we encourage you to use GraphQL Yoga's `documentMiddleware` for this functionality instead.

+### Do I need to use `await`?

+It is important to realise that resolvers can return either immediate values or promises.
+By using `await` you can treat both in the same way, otherwise you’d need to check if a value returned by a resolver is a promise or always box return values with `Promise.resolve(…)`.

 ## Help & Community [![Slack Status](https://slack.graph.cool/badge.svg)](https://slack.graph.cool)